taguz91/yii2-custom-columns/README.md

 Custom Columns
 ==============
-This columns is aplicable to grid view
+This columns is aplicable to grid view, for bootstrap 4

 Installation
 ------------